Lebara Mobile is a mobile network with international calling at its heart, as many of its plans let you call dozens of destinations at no extra cost.

 Lebara offers 5G as standard on all of its plans, so you won’t have to select a specific plan or pay any extra to get it.
 However you will of course need a 5G phone, otherwise your data will top out at 4G regardless of your plan.

 Like many UK networks, Lebara Mobile lets you roam across the EU at no extra cost.
-However, it notes that with some bundles the use of data may be subject to a fair usage policy.
+However, it notes that if you have an unlimited data plan you’ll be limited to 30GB when roaming.

-Wi-Fi Calling isn’t offered by Lebara.
-If it was, you’d be able to make calls over Wi-Fi, using your normal dialler and SMS apps to stay in touch when there’s no signal.
+Wi-Fi Calling is offered by Lebara, which means you’re able to make calls over Wi-Fi, using your normal dialler and SMS apps to stay in touch when there’s no signal.

-VoLTE isn’t offered by Lebara either, though the network has claimed it will be soon.
-VoLTE means being able to make calls over 4G, so you can call even if there’s no 2G or 3G signal.
+VoLTE is also offered by Lebara.
+VoLTE (also known as 4G Calling) means being able to make calls over 4G, so you can call even if there’s no 2G or 3G signal.

 Lebara doesn’t offer data rollover, so you only have one chance to use your monthly data allowance.
 A few networks will roll over unused data to a second month, which is handy, but most networks don’t allow this, so we won’t mark Lebara down for not doing.